 2. Basal Body Temperature (BBT)

-This tracking ovulation involves taking your temperature every morning before bed.
-Increased progesterone levels cause a slight increase in Basal Body Temperature after ovulation.
-By recording the temperature daily, you can detect this change after ovulation and determine when ovulation has occurred.
-This method requires consistency and can help track past ovulation, but it does not predict in advance when ovulation will occur.
+This ovulation tracking is done by measuring your temperature every morning before getting out of bed.
+Elevated levels of progesterone lead to a small rise in Basal Body Temperature after ovulation.
+Monitoring the temperature on a daily basis will allow you to notice this change after ovulation and find out when you ovulated.
+His method requires consistency and can help you track past ovulation, but it doesn't tell you in advance when ovulation will occur.

 3. The Ovulation Prediction Kit (OPK)